danieleynis/Hysh/README.md

 ----------

 HYSH is an image hosting application that allows users to store their images on the web.
 HYSH provides a secure environment by allowing users the ability to create an account so that they are able to save and delete images at their convenience.
 Once a user has set up an account they are able to store as many photos as they wish and access them as they please.
+*Validation and output of verification/validation errors to the UI are not yet merged to master.
+*These features can be found in RuddJohnson/ValidateRegister

 How to get HYSH running?
 ----------